mdrasel97/mdrasel97/README.md

 ## 🧑‍💻 About Me

 Assalamu Alaikum!
 I'm MD RASEL from Bangladesh(BD)
 I'm a full-stack web developer with a focus on **MERN stack** development.
-Alongside my tech journey.
+Alongside my tech journey. and I’m always excited to learn new technologies.

 ---